 I don’t know about everyone else, but I am guilty of on more than one occasion wanting a pet for all the wrong reasons.
 Pets are a great addition to the family, but they require responsibility, care, and time.
 Right now, as a mom of two (soon to be three) children, I just can’t add to my juggling act… but that doesn’t stop me from having that spur of the moment, “Oh, I think I want a puppy,” thought.
-Here’s 5 reasons I have seen people give as to why they want a pet, but I think they (or I) maybe should think a little longer on it.
+Here are five reasons I have seen people give as to why they want a pet, but I think they (or I) maybe should think a little longer on it.

 - On a whim – you see that little puppy in the window and figure, “Why not?”
 One of the biggest things we don’t think about is the cost of a pet.
 Maybe it’s something else – like an exotic fish – many of them have very strict water parameters and need a lot of time and effort.
 Not every fish is meant for all aquatic enthusiasts.

 - Your child is super interested… right now – my son is pretty adamant about birds.
 He’s 2, so he gets excited about a lot, but he really seems to be the most passionate about birds.
 I have had the thought of getting a bird for the house, but know that I am not ready to learn about a bird, which is a must before bringing one home.

 - To teach responsibility – having a pet is something the whole family needs to be ready for, and using a pet to teach a child responsibility doesn’t mean they can actually do it.
 A parent should always be the one that is ultimately responsible, not expecting a child to take on all the duties that come with a pet.